altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "FL::We used the backdoor for a reason, we do not want to be noticed...
 And we want certain privileges..."
 "M::Also - Why can't Rossin be here?"
-"FL::Frankly my dear, I don't know."
-"R:: He's a tuple"
-~The memory of Rossin spoke~
-*Flanagan's eyebrows shot up.*
-"FL::No.
-Someone...
-He did it then."
-"M::Tuple?"
-"FL::He's not a person - like you or I...
+"FL:: He's a tuple, He's not a person - like you or I..."
-But wow...
-He would have fooled me...
-He did fool me...
-Unless it's a bluff"
 *Flanagan and Rossin shook their heads*
 ~For separate reasons~
 "FL::Time to go either way - we don't have forever"